 Because of the rise of the hybrid work model, employers need to think again about the perks and benefits they offer to their employees.
 While travel allowance used to be a good perk, today this benefit is no longer valid to many employees.

 Instead, employers are hoping to receive more relevant perks amid the WFH setting.
-For instance, some employers are giving out compensation for Wi-Fi and electricity expenses, some offer home office supplies such as standing desks, laptops, or even offer financial employee benefits such as group term insurance, personal loans, etc.
+For instance, some employers are giving out compensation for Wi-Fi and electricity expenses.
+While some are offering home office supplies such as standing desks, laptops, or even offering financial employee benefits.

-Apart from the little bad about hybrid work, there is a lot of research that speaks about all the good that hybrid work.
+Apart from the little bad about hybrid work, there is a lot of research that speaks well about hybrid work.
 It has proven to be beneficial in terms of motivating employees, making them more engaged, and helping them stay productive.

 Here are the top benefits of hybrid work models.

-Earlier researches revealed that 41% of workers would be okay to take a job with a lower salary if the company is in a hybrid work setting.
+Earlier research revealed that 41% of workers would be okay to take a job with a lower salary if the company is in a hybrid work setting.
 While complete flexibility used to be a not-so-attractive talent magnet, it is now becoming a prerequisite for many candidates.
+So if you wish to attract and retain top talent, then you must consider offering hybrid work as an added benefit to your prospective employees.

 Picture a hybrid model as the ultimate face of your business to achieve tremendous heights.
 After all, in this modern age of high competition- you can’t let any type of physical constraint, ongoing pandemic, or any other calamity take the best of you, your organization, and your employees.